MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 ## Chapter 14 - The Application Insights Service portal

-Once you have roamed around the scene and gazed at several objects you can see the data collected in the *Application Insights Service* portal.
+Once you have roamed around the scene and gazed at several objects, you can see the data collected in the *Application Insights Service* portal.

 1. Go back to your Application Insights Service portal.

-2. Click on *Metrics Explorer*.
+2. Select *Metrics Explorer*.

     ![Screenshot of the MyNewInsight panel showing the list of options.
 Metrics Explorer is listed in the Investigate section.](images/AzureLabs-Lab309-54.png)

-3. It will open in a tab containing the graph which represent the *Events and Metrics* related to your application.
+3. It will open in a tab containing the graph, which represent the *Events and Metrics* related to your application.
 As mentioned above, it might take some time (up to 1 hour) for the data to be displayed in the graph

     ![Screenshot of the Metrics Explorer showing the events and metrics graph.](images/AzureLabs-Lab309-55.png)

-4. Click on the *Events bar* in the *Total of Events* by Application Version, to see a detailed breakdown of the events with their names.
+4. Select the *Events bar* in the *Total of Events* by Application Version, to see a detailed breakdown of the events with their names.

     ![Screenshot of the Search panel showing the results of a custom event filter.](images/AzureLabs-Lab309-56.png)